tolu360/react-native-google-places/README.md

 - In XCode, in the project navigator, select your project.
 Add `libRNGooglePlaces.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`.

 ##### Install CocoaPods Dependencies
 - If you do not have CocoaPods already installed on your machine, run `gem install cocoapods` to set it up the first time.
-(Hint: Go grab a coffee!)
+(Hint: Go grab a cup of coffee!)
 - If you are not using Cocoapods in your project already, run `cd ios && pod init` at the root directory of your project.
 - Add `pod 'GooglePlaces'` and `pod 'GoogleMaps'` to your Podfile.
 Otherwise just edit your Podfile to include: